StatistikStadtZuerich/sszvis/docs/beginners.md

 # Charts for beginners

-> These charts are fully parametrized for simple usage
+> These charts are fully parametrized for simple usage.
+They are all generated based on a config object that stands at the beginning of the code.

+## General Parametric Configuration

+For each chart the following can always be configured:

+* `dataPath` – Path to file containing the data (required)
+* `title` – Chart title (optional)
+* `description` – Short description of chart (optional)

 ## Line chart – Parametric Configuration